What is Probate?

-This certificate certifies a Will as the Last Will and Testament of a deceased individual.
-Once certified, the Will can then authorise an Executor(s) to deal with the assets of the Estate as instructed in the will.
+This certificate certifies a will as the Last Will and Testament of a deceased individual.
+Once certified, the Will can then authorise the Executor(s) to deal with the assets of the Estate as instructed in the Will.

 Probate is not always necessary, particularly if the Estate is small and/or all of the deceased’s property was held jointly with a spouse/partner.
 However if the deceased owned real estate in his/her sole name, Probate will be needed in order to sell or transfer the property.

 If there is no solely owned property, then the necessity of Probate will be decided by the institutions holding the remaining Estate of the deceased – funds, shares or other assets.
 Probate is normally required in South Australia for assets of $15,000 – $30,000 or higher.
 Probate must also be obtained separately for every Australian state in which there is real property.